Ylvauk/mongoose-vampires-practice/README.md

 ### Add some new vampire data

-1. Using the create method, create 4 new vampires with any qualities that you like two should be male and two should be female.
+1. Using the create method, create 4 new vampires with any qualities that you like.

 ## Querying